Exness

 Overview

 Exness has achieved one of the most remarkable growth trajectories in the retail forex industry since its founding in Limassol, Cyprus, in 2008.
 The company now processes over four trillion dollars in monthly trading volume, a staggering figure that makes it one of the single largest retail forex brokers in the world by volume traded and places it in a league that only a handful of competitors can approach.
 This extraordinary volume reflects the deep liquidity available on the platform, the scale of its global client base, and the efficiency of its execution infrastructure.
-For European clients, Exness operates through Exness (Cy) Ltd, fully regulated by CySEC under license number 178/12, which ensures compliance with the complete suite of ESMA protections including leverage restrictions, negative balance protection, and mandatory client fund segregation.
+Exness holds a CySEC licence (Exness (Cy) Ltd, 178/12) and an FCA licence (730729), but closed retail onboarding for EU, EEA and UK residents in 2019 — European retail traders cannot open Exness accounts, and its retail service is available to non-EU residents through its global entities.
 The company also holds an FCA license in the United Kingdom (730729) and an FSA license in Seychelles (SD025), providing a multi-jurisdictional regulatory framework.
 Exness has built its competitive position around three core pillars: pricing flexibility through an unusually diverse range of account types, operational transparency through the publication of real-time trading volume and financial audit data, and instant withdrawal processing that fundamentally changes the client experience around fund access.
-The broker serves a global client base that is concentrated in emerging markets and Asia, with growing penetration in Europe and the Middle East.
+The broker serves a global client base concentrated in emerging markets, Asia, and the Middle East.
 Exness targets active traders who prioritize execution quality and cost efficiency, offering five distinct account types that cater to everything from micro-lot testing to professional high-volume trading.
 The company has made a deliberate strategic choice to invest in execution technology and pricing rather than educational content and platform variety, which means Exness excels in the areas that matter most to experienced, self-directed traders while being less well-suited to complete beginners who need structured learning support.
-Recent developments include the launch of the Exness Terminal as a proprietary web-based platform designed for quick browser-based trading without software downloads, expanded instrument coverage across forex and CFD categories, improved mobile app functionality, and continued growth in trading volume and client accounts across all regions including an increasing focus on the European market.
+Notable developments include the launch of the Exness Terminal as a proprietary web-based platform designed for quick browser-based trading without software downloads, expanded instrument coverage across forex and CFD categories, improved mobile app functionality, and continued growth in trading volume and client accounts across its active regions.

 Pricing & Fees